 Figure 30 explains the new registration process that is meant to lighten librarian workload by granting a ‘fast pass’ to returning users who know how to correctly submit to the DA system.

-Radical System
+Progressive System

-The functions in the radical system are designed to fully automate the system, make it self-maintaining, and make it sustainable far into the future.
+The functions in the progressive system are designed to fully automate the system, make it self-maintaining, and make it sustainable far into the future.
 Figure 31 shows the three main functions of the system.
 Automating the DiscoverArchive process is a priority, but it need supporting functions to help manage the non automated tasks including training employees on the system, as well as a function to help the system prepare for an open access mandate.
 Figure 32 decomposes the automation process into four functions that automate different processes.
 Figure 33 provides a good example of how automation works as many functions work to archive the material but only one involves the cataloger.
 Figure 34 shows the inclusion and automation of functions that will facilitate an open access mandate should it come to pass.